stroborobo/fatberris/README.md

 Well, we're running an mpd.

-The command line tool for creating a m3u playlistfile is simply "fatberris", but there's also a webservice where you can fetch it at [service.kbct.de][3].
+The command line tool for creating a m3u playlistfile is simply `fatberris`, but there's also a webservice where you can fetch it at [service.kbct.de][3].

 Have fun!